xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 - The Java application was running in our AWS DEV environment.
 - Each item in the above table is the average value of 3 tests.
-- For upserting documents with bulk operations, currently in order to get the 2864 documents we must call another service 14 times to avoid the request containing more than 2048 characters.
+- For upserting with bulk operations, currently in order to get the 2864 documents we must call another service 14 times to avoid the request containing more than 2048 characters.
 On an average, the 14 calls take about 1.25 seconds.
 If we could get all 2864 documents with a single call, the improvement would be even better.